 Comfortable boots | This is necessary while walking a lot and in difficult weather conditions.
 Once you arrive in Berlin, you will understand why this is a necessary consideration.
 You can get a lot of snow in Berlin and a good pair of shoes can keep your feet dry.

 Weather in Berlin in winter

-You understood well, Berlin in winter will mean cold, freezing.
+You understood well; Berlin in winter will mean cold, freezing.
 The temperatures are going below the zero easily.
 The good news is that it isn’t likely to rain, but we will understand better the weather in Berlin in winter below.
-The sky will always be grey, but it is enjoyable anyway, especially if you go for a hot chocolate every couple of blocks.
+The sky will always be grey, but it is enjoyable anyway, especially if you go for a hot chocolate every few blocks.
 The days are going quick, with the sunset from about 4-4.30 pm.